afshinsadeghi/SocialEmbeddings/README.md

-## TW52 Dataset
+## Twitter TW52 Dataset

-The anonymised dataset of medical users and Tweets of the year 2019(January- Jun) extracted on Jun 2019.
+The anonymised dataset of medical users and Tweets of the year 2019(January- Jun) extracted on Jun 2019 containing the social interaction of physicians-physicians and and physicians-medical topics.

-This dataset is in created in the paper:
+### This Dataset is extracted in the study :

 Linking Physicians to Medical Research Resultsvia Knowledge Graph Embeddings and Twitter

 This study is partially supported by MLwin project (https://mlwin.de/)

-This Dataset is extracted in the study : Embedding Knowledge Graphs Attentive to Positional and Centrality Qualities

 ### Citation :
 If you use the dataset, please cite the following paper: